itsektionen/songlist/songs/194_Punsch_is_coming.md

 ---
 title: Punsch is coming
-author:
 melody: Vals ur Glada änkan
 composer: Franz Lehár
 notes:
   - Repeats until all the punsch is served.
 Only those who have not been served sing.
   - For each repetition, a movement follows; rocking left to right, rocking back and forth, standing up and sitting down.
 These are repeated as long as you sing.
-    - This is an English translation of "Punschen kommer"
+  - English translation of "Punschen kommer"
 tags: [punsch, eng]
 ---